 You no longer need to work with the first map.

 - Make the map view named Map active.
-Click Close on its view tab.
+Click the Close button on its view tab.

-The closed map is still part of the project.
-It can be reopened from the Maps container in the Catalog pane or from the Contents pane of a catalog view.
+The closed map is still available.
+It can be reopened from the Catalog pane, under Maps, or from the Contents pane when the catalog view is active.

 Copy the boundary layers to the geodatabase